apache/activemq-artemis/README.md

 ### Use _Project Working Sets_

-Importing all ActiveMQ6 subprojects will create _too many_ projects in Eclipse, cluttering your _Package Explorer_ and _Project Explorer_ views.
-One way to address
-that is to use [Eclipse's Working Sets] feature.
+Importing all ActiveMQ Artemis subprojects will create _too many_ projects in Eclipse, cluttering your _Package Explorer_ and _Project Explorer_ views.
+One way to address that is to use [Eclipse's Working Sets] feature.
 A good introduction to it can be found at a [Dzone article on Eclipse Working Sets].